 - Strengthening cultural, educational, and economic ties between Americans and Lithuanians;

 - Safeguarding people’s right to accurate information;

-- Promoting democratic values, human rights, and an inclusive society;
+- Promoting democratic values, human rights, tolerance, and an inclusive society;

 All programs must have an American element and must reach a Lithuanian audience.
-Preference will be given to proposals that: are part of long-term initiatives, reach audiences of strategic importance, and/or can demonstrate a sustained positive impact in the community.
+Preference will be given to proposals that are long-term initiatives and/or reach audiences of strategic importance.

-Applications will be reviewed and evaluated based on:
+Applications that conform to the requirements in the “Submission Process” section will be reviewed and evaluated based on: